ZeroDayz77/ZeroDayz77/README.md

 <h3> The name's Darnell..</h3>

-I am Software Engineer/Developer in training from the small island of Trinidas.
+I am Software Engineer/Developer in training from the small island of Trinidad.
 I am dedicated and eager to learn new things each day, grow my understanding of technology and work towards being a part of something impactful to the world.
 Currently pursuing a BSc in Computer Science.

 I am also a semi-professional archer and artist for over a decade!